SERVIR/tkms/README.md

 ## License and Distribution

-RHEASViewerV3 is distributed by SERVIR under the terms of the MIT License.
+SERVIR Training Knowledge Management System (TKMS) is distributed by SERVIR under the terms of the MIT License.
 See [LICENSE](https://github.com/SERVIR/SAMS/blob/master/LICENSE) in this directory for more information.

 ## Privacy & Terms of Use

-RHEASViewer abides to all of SERVIR's privacy and terms of use as described at [https://servirglobal.net/Privacy-Terms-of-Use](https://servirglobal.net/Privacy-Terms-of-Use).
+SERVIR Training Knowledge Management System (TKMS) abides to all of SERVIR's privacy and terms of use as described at [https://servirglobal.net/Privacy-Terms-of-Use](https://servirglobal.net/Privacy-Terms-of-Use).